marmelab/make-docker-command/README.md

 For more details about the intention and the implementation, see [the make-docker-command introduction post on the marmelab blog](http://marmelab.com/blog/2014/09/10/make-docker-command.html).

+## Installation

+Copy the content of the `Makefile` from this repository to the `Makefile` of the projects you're working on.

 ## Sharing SSH Keys

 Some commands may require SSH keys to connect to a secured repository (e.g. GitHub). make-docker-command will use the identity and hosts file declared in the `DOCKER_SSH_IDENTITY` and `DOCKER_SSH_KNOWN_HOSTS` environment variables (default to `~/.ssh/id_rsa` and `~/.ssh/known_hosts`).